Recent Progress: No Change

 Monitoring and assessing progress toward the outcome will occur through social network diagrams, surveying instruments and existing research that measures local knowledge bases.

 As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in February of 2021.
+It will be reviewed and discussed by the Management Board again in February 2023.

 Logic & Action Plan